alexaibio/teaching_content/Transformers/attention.md

 ## Multi-Head Attention
+TBD

 ## ----- TBD ------> Generate many different embeddings based on initial one
-As I previously mentioned the embedding for each word might vary depending on a sentence.
+Apparently the actual meaning of the words (aka embedding) depending on a sentence (apple as a fruit and apple as a phone).

 But adjusting embeddings via training is very costly process.
-We might use some tricks to generate such new slightly modified embeddings via linear transformations such that it accounts for the sentence context somehow.
+We might use some tricks and substitute adjusting the embeddings with training by generation new slightly modified embeddings via linear transformations such that it accounts for the sentence context somehow.

 Namely we can use similarity information between all words (calculated above) to make these new embeddings somehow meaningful.